atmiyashita/CricketGeneFinder2018/README.md

 2. Run a BLAST search locally using your own database, such as a transcriptome dataset (in fasta format).
 3. Extract relevant informations from the output file (xml format)

+# The Main Function

+The main function is in 'GeneFinder.py', where a function 'GeneFinder' is defined.
+You can always call this function by executing the following in your python console (remember to set the working directory appropreately).

+from GeneFinder import GeneFinder

 ## Files to store in this repository